-- Take the problem of your child seriously - Do not panic: every child runs the risk of becoming a bully - Try to find out the possible cause - Make your child sensitive to what he/she does to others - Encourage your child to practice a sport - Correct inappropriate behaviour and compliment the good behaviour of your child - Make it clear to your child that you support the decision of the school
+- \ Take the problem seriously. - \ Do not panic, every child runs the risk of becoming a bully. - \ Try to investigate the cause. - \ Make your child sensitive to what they're doing to others. - \ Encourage your child to take part in a sport. - \ Correct inappropriate behaviour and compliment good behaviour. - \ Make it clear that you support decisions made by the school.